-When to fertilize tomato plants?
+When to fertilise tomato plants?

-Ways to fertilize tomatoes
+Ways to fertilise tomatoes

 1. Use compost or manure

-Compost or manure is one of the best ways to fertilize your tomato plants.
+Compost or manure is one of the best ways to fertilise your tomato plants.
 Both of these options are rich in nutrients that will help your plants grow.
 While store-bought chemical options are readily available, using all-natural compost or manure can provide essential nutrients for your plants while also being better for the environment.

 You can either buy compost or manure from a gardening store, or you can make your own.
 If you choose to make your own, be sure to do it at least six weeks before you plan to plant your tomatoes, so it has time to break down properly.

-2. Use a slow-release fertilizer (usually granular)
+2. Use a slow-release fertiliser (usually granular)

-3. Use a liquid fertilizer
+3. Use a liquid fertiliser

 Plus, their liquid form means they can easily be applied directly to the soil or even sprayed directly onto leaves for maximum coverage.
-And because they’re not as prone to over-application as granular fertilizers, they’re less likely to harm your plants in the process.
+And because they’re not as prone to over-application as granular fertilisers, they’re less likely to harm your plants in the process.

 4. Prepare your tomato planting holes